akuity/kargo/docs/docs/15-concepts.md

 A `Project` resource can additionally define project-level configuration.
-At present, this only includes **promotion policies** that describe which `Stage`s are eligible for automatic promotion of newly qualified `Freight`.
+At present, this only includes **promotion policies** that describe which `Stage`s are eligible for automatic promotion of newly available `Freight`.

 :::note
 Promotion policies are defined at the project-level because users with